flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. Download the `FlytOS Linux Image <http://my.flytbase.com/FlytOS/>`_ for Raspberry Pi 3 from your FlytBase account.
 2. It is about 2.5 GBs in size compressed and ~ 8.5 GBs uncompressed.
-3. Check md5sum to verify the integity of downloaded file.
+3. Check md5sum to verify the integrity of downloaded file.
 Type ``md5sum name-of-the-file.img`` and compare the output to md5sum given near the download link.
 4. Uncompress the file using the following command in your terminal: ``gunzip name-of-the-file.img.gz``

 **Image write to SD Card**

-1. We recommend using a 32 GB sd card, but a 16 GB card would work fine too.
+1. We recommend using a 32 GB SD Card, but a 16 GB card would work fine too.
-2. Format the micro sd card.
+2. Format the micro SD Card.
 3. Follow the instructions `here <https://www.raspberrypi.org/documentation/installation/installing-images/linux.md>`_ to copy the image on to the sdcard/emmc.

 **Expand SD card**

 Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
-Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partion to the maximum possible size to utilize all memory.
+Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partition to the maximum possible size to utilize all memory.

-Insert the sd card in your Raspberry Pi 3 and apply power to boot it.
+Insert the SD Card in your Raspberry Pi 3 and apply power to boot it.
 By default a WiFi access point is created on the Pi with following credentials:
 Ssid:       FlytPOD_wifi
 Password:   FlytPOD123